 How We Help

-paws4people®️ elevates training standards by maintaining strict quality control for Assistance Dogs.
+paws4people®️ elevates service dog training standards by maintaining strict quality control for Assistance Dogs.

 paws4people®️ provides a customized experience to meet individual needs of each client.

 paws4people®️ seeks to meet the ever-increasing demand for Service Dogs by developing more resources.